gabubellon/one_shoot/new_venv_kernel/README.md

 # new_env_kernel

-Add a python virtual env with new kernel to jupyter on user.
+Add a python virtualenv with new kernel to jupyter on user.

 ## How

-To use this script you need centralize your virtual envs in a same folder
+To use this script you need centralize your virtualenvs in a same folder

-Change script to you local path
+Change script to your virtualenvs local path

 ```bash
 ## CHANGE TO YOUR LOCAL VIRTUAL ENV STORAGE